frandieguez/frandieguez.com/content/blog/posts/2010-08-10-restore-files-and-dir-from-previous-commits-in-git/index.md

 And I send it to my index and after that I make it public in the central repository:
 <pre><code>
-➜  gnome-system-tools git:(master) ✗ git commit -m "Restore deleted icons directory, deleted by a mistake. dquote&gt; This should fix the failed builds"
+➜  gnome-system-tools git:(master) ✗ git commit -m "Restore deleted icons directory, deleted by a mistake. dquote> This should fix the failed builds"
 [master cc9cead] Restore deleted icons directory, deleted by a mistake.
 This should fix the failed builds 26 files changed, 2723 insertions(+), 0 deletions(-) create mode 100644 icons/16x16/Makefile.am